The Weird Word Game

 The Weird Word Game can stop you spending money on tuition fees later.

 The Weird Word Game is based on my extensive teaching experience with students who are learning to read and spell.
-I have played this phonics based reading and spelling game with students for more than twelve years, with great success.
-Children grow in confidence as they learn phonics skills and realise that reading and spelling is easier than they thought it was.
+I have played this phonics-based reading and spelling game with students for more than twelve years, with great success.
+Children grow in confidence as they realise that reading and spelling is easier than they thought it was.
 I hope that you will enjoy playing the Weird Word Game with your child.

 Be sure to let me know how it goes.